SandstormDCL/Creativity_Growth_Grant_Decentraland/Round #3 - Mythical realm/Juek/ReadMe.txt

-This Experience - "Mythical Relm"
+This Experience - "Mythical Realm"
 Was created by "Juek"

 Email : jeunissemble@gmail.com (For Questions and Support)